andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 |...      |...    |...               |...                                              |

 At this point I need to figure out the colors I will use.
-I want a pretty diverse scale to really show the differences between the populations for each county.
+Ideally, I would like a pretty diverse scale to really show the differences between the populations for each county.
 To do this, I use [Chroma.js Color Scale](https://gka.github.io/palettes/) to get a hundred separate color values in the shades that I want, so that I can have a separate shade for each 10,000 people in a county.
-I need 101 colors to make it easy to map the colors on a scale from 0 to 1 for Plotly's colorbar feature, so I just repeat the last item of the list twice.
+Also, I will need 101 colors to make it easy to map the colors on a scale from 0 to 1 for Plotly's colorbar feature, so I just repeat the last item of the list twice.
 I than zip the list into a dictionary

 ```python
 colors = ['#ffffe0','#fffddb','#fffad7','#fff7d1','#fff5cd','#fff2c8',